2K11 Krug: Survivability and anti-jamming capabilities

 The Krug had several features that improved the survivability of the radar against anti-radiation missiles.
 In PI mode (ПИ) the system only briefly illuminated the target and the computer calculated its prolonged path based on data received from early warning radars.
-After a longer passive period the main radar illuminated the calculated flight direction of the target for a few seconds and recalculate path of the target if necessary (if the distance between the calculated track and the actual position is greater than 7 km).
+After a longer passive period the main radar illuminated the calculated flight direction of the target for a few seconds and recalculated the path of the target, if the distance between the calculated track and the actual position was greater than 7 km.
 As a result, the system emitted detectable signals only for a few seconds every few minutes, making it difficult to jam or launch an anti-radar missile against the Krug.
 The system was also able to track the target in full-passive automated PNS (ПHC) mode based on the data provided by "Long Track" mobile EWR via radio datalink.
 In this mode it was almost impossible to detect the Krug system until the moment of a missile launch, because the Krug did not emit radiation at all.

 In 3M mode (3m aka three-point) the Krug could home on a jamming target (e.g., AN/ALQ-99).
-Jamming signals were supposed to protect the aircraft made it into a target in this mode.
+Jamming signals that were supposed to protect the aircraft made it into a target in this mode.